pygon-git/cakephp-calendar/README.md

 CakePHP 3 plugin that uses FullCalendar JS (as part of AdminLTE) to manage calendar events and attendees.

-Some of the things that I'll be adding shortly:
+Some of the things that we'll be adding shortly:
 - [ ] Calendar Attendees search via auto-complete (using Select2 checkbox).
 - [ ] Recurring calendar events.
 - [x] Prototyping calendar attendees.